 Certificate Course in Buddhist Studies

-To earn the Certificate in Buddhist Studies, students must take at least 9 credits per semester during their study time.
+To earn the Certificate in Buddhist Studies students are required to register for courses worth an equivalent of 9 credit units per semester.
 Certificate Course students have the chance to develop a good basic knowledge of the Indo-Tibetan Buddhist tradition, its historical and philosophical development, and its languages, and to have a first-hand experience of key aspects of Buddhist training.

 Application and Admission